USB-WERK by Busch & Müller

 Download the USB-WERK manual in English here.
 It's a 2.7mb file.

 Most devices that charge via USB need .5 amps.
 Some devices require more amperage to charge than others.
 And hub dynamos have only so much amperage to give.
-If your device requires 1 amp, your hub dynamo won't be able to charge it.
+If your device requires 1 amp or more, your hub dynamo won't be able to charge it.
 You should check the specifications on your device and determine that the input amperage is below 1 amp before buying the USB-WERK.
+I'm told that the Galaxy S4 comes with a 2 amp charger.
+Forget about charging it from a bicycle hub dynamo.
 The USB-WERK can delivery 1 amp when the internal cache battery is charged.
 However, since the hub dynamo cannot produce that much power, the battery will steadily drain.
 Once it has fully drained, the USB-WERK can no longer charge your device while the device is running.
 And keep in mind that some devices cannot be charged and run simultaneously.

 Need a Spare Cable?